Find the Last Column with Data in Excel (Not Just Column Count)

 Step 1: Trim Empty Columns

-This removes empty columns from the range dynamically.
+This function removes empty columns and rows from the range dynamically.

-This converts the column number to an Excel cell reference, such as "E1".
+This converts the column number into an Excel cell reference, such as "E1".

 FAQs